 Do you know how to make a self-feeding fire?
 When it comes to building primitive fires in the wild to cook and stay warm, this is one of the longest-lasting.

-A self-feeding fire is the best solution to the chore of feeding the fire all through the night.
-Once you build a self-feeding fire, you won’t need to tend the fire to keep it burning.
+This kind of fire is the best solution to the chore of feeding the fire all through the night.
+Once you build a fire like this, you won’t need to tend the fire to keep it burning.

 A well constructed self-feeding fire can burn for 14 hours or more without anyone tending it.
-Whether you are the regular outdoor person or an occasional night watcher, this knowledge of how to make a self-feeding fire is just for you.
+Whether you are the regular outdoor person or an occasional night watcher, making fire is one of the basic survival skills everyone should know.

 First, let’s gather the tools and materials you need.
 Some important materials and tools you need before you can build a self-feeding fire include a shovel and a trowel for digging.

 We also need cordage or rope for lashing.
 Paracord is ideal since it’s 550 strong.
 Also, we need rugged straight stays for support.
 Lastly, gather some smooth logs for fuel.